-To put these numbers in context: in the December 2019 Current Population Survey Food Security Supplement (collected during a pre-pandemic time period), 3.7 percent of U.S. households reported experiencing food insufficiency (sometimes or often not having enough to eat) in the previous 12 months, with 0.9 percent experiencing very low food sufficiency—a more severe condition where adults report often not having enough to eat.
+To put these numbers in context: In the December 2019 Current Population Survey Food Security Supplement (collected during a pre-pandemic time period), 3.7 percent of U.S. households reported that what best described the food situation of their household over the previous 12 months was "sometimes or often not having enough to eat" (food insufficiency), with 0.9 percent reporting "often not having enough to eat" (very low food sufficiency).

 - Retail Food Price Inflation in 2020 Outpaced Historical Average by 75 Percent